 Snoring is a common sleep habit and may not be something you would consider mentioning to your dentist.
 However, snoring can be the sign of an underlying sleep disorder, which can be related to your oral health and treated by a trained and experienced dentist.

-Washington DC dentist Andrew Cobb is a leading dentist for the advanced treatment of complex concerns.
+Washington, D.C. dentist Andrew Cobb is a leading dentist for the advanced treatment of complex concerns.
 He will conduct an orofacial pain and bite analysis to determine the fit of your bite and the musculoskeletal structure of the mouth and jaw.
-Recognized on an international level as a Senior Faculty Member in the Dawson Academy, Dr. Cobb works with patients on an individual basis to identify and address dental and oral health related concerns, including sleep apnea.
+Dr. Cobb works with patients on an individual basis to identify and address dental and oral health related concerns, including sleep apnea.

 Patients who have symptoms of a temporomandibular disorder (TMD), commonly known as TMJ, should be evaluated for sleep apnea.
 When the bite is not functioning properly and the jaw joints are not aligned, this increases the risk of a blocked airway during sleep, the main cause of sleep disordered breathing and sleep apnea.

 SLEEP APNEA WHAT TO EXPECT

 During your visit to our Washington, D.C. area dentist office, Dr. Cobb will look for common oral signs of a sleep related disorder, which can include jaw tension and other signs of TMJ and teeth grinding.
 He will take the time to discuss your personal health concerns and any habits that may indicate that you may suffer from sleep apnea.
 There are certain risk factors that can greatly increase your risk for sleep apnea: